Richard Cabell

-Richard Cabell (died 5 July 1677), of Brook Hall, in the parish of Buckfastleigh on the south-eastern edge of Dartmoor, in Devon, is believed to be the inspiration for the wicked Hugo Baskerville, "the first of his family to be hounded to death when he hunted an innocent maiden over the moor by night", one of the central characters in Conan Doyle's novel The Hound of the Baskervilles (1901-2), the tale of a hellish hound and a cursed country squire.
+Richard Cabell (died 5 July 1677), of Brook Hall, in the parish of Buckfastleigh on the south-eastern edge of Dartmoor, in Devon, is believed to be the inspiration for the wicked Hugo Baskerville, "the first of his family to be hounded to death when he hunted an innocent maiden over the moor by night", one of the central characters in Conan Doyle's novel The Hound of the Baskervilles (1901–2), the tale of a hellish hound and a cursed country squire.
 When asked in 1907 about his inspiration for this story, Conan Doyle wrote in reply: "My story was really based on nothing save a remark of my friend Fletcher Robinson's that there was a legend about a dog on the moor connected with some old family".
 Cabell's tomb survives in the village of Buckfastleigh.

 Biography

-According to Vivian, he was the son and heir of Richard Cabell of Buckfastleigh by his wife Mary Prestwood, a daughter of George Prestwood of Whetcombe.
+He was the son and heir of Richard Cabell of Buckfastleigh by his wife Mary Prestwood, a daughter of George Prestwood of Whetcombe.

-Squire Richard Cabell (known to posterity as "Dirty Dick") lived for hunting and was what in those days was described as a "monstrously evil man".
-He gained this reputation for, amongst other things, rumours of immorality and having "sold his soul to the Devil".
+Squire Richard Cabell (known to posterity as "Dirty Dick") lived for hunting and was described as a "monstrously evil man".
+He gained this reputation for, amongst other things, rumoured immorality and having "sold his soul to the Devil".
 There was also a rumour that he had murdered his wife, Elizabeth Fowell, a daughter of Sir Edmund Fowell, 1st Baronet (1593–1674), of Fowelscombe in the parish of Ugborough, Devon.
 Elizabeth is mentioned in his will dated 1671, so was alive at that date.
-On 5 July 1677, he died and was laid to rest in the sepulchre.
+On 5 July 1677, he died and was laid to rest in a sepulchre in Holy Trinity churchyard.
 The night of his interment saw a phantom pack of hounds come baying across the moor to howl at his tomb.
 From that night on, he could be found leading the phantom pack across the moor, usually on the anniversary of his death.
 If the pack were not out hunting, they could be found ranging around his grave howling and shrieking.
-In an attempt to lay the soul to rest, the villagers built a large building around the tomb, and to be doubly sure a huge slab was placed over the top.
+In an attempt to lay the soul to rest; the villagers built a large building around the tomb, and a huge slab was placed over the top.